-Beyond clamoring for improved police response to sexual assaults, the throngs of demonstrators in India and elsewhere need to also clamor against the Indian culture of ‘eye-teasing’ - claims of harassment shrugged off by parents, neighbors and the police] as harmless.
+Beyond clamouring for improved police response to sexual assaults, the throngs of demonstrators in India and elsewhere need to also clamour against the Indian culture of ‘eye-teasing’ - claims of harassment shrugged off by parents, neighbours and the police] as harmless.

 The film producers, actors and actresses involved in the almost ubiquitous scenes of rape and submission inherent to many Bollywood films should also do some serious soul- searching for, karmically, they also share some responsibility in these matters and so do many of the multitudes of viewers of both sexes who keep this industry buoyant.

 Obviously, the same karmic reasoning applies to the various elements of our own ‘entertainment’ culture that help maintain the practice of rape through series and film plots, novels, lyrics and video games.

 It also, of course, applies to those who are ‘entertained by it.

 It is, after all, difficult to imagine that ANY rape survivor feels empowered by seeing a graphic rape occur on the big screen or by reading explicit details of fear and horror in the pages of a novel.

 It really is difficult to imagine, isn’t it?

 Part 2 will be republished a.s.a.p.